 If you have just a few files in a folder, you can rename those files/extensions manually and easily.
-But if you want to rename tens of files/extensions or even 1000 files/extensions manually, it takes long time to rename.
+But if you want to rename tens of files/extensions manually, it takes a long time to rename.
 Again if files have no extensions and you want to set an extension for them all at once, so how to do that?

 Bulk Rename Files/Folders

 To bulk rename multiple files/folders, open the folder and select files/folders you want to rename.
-You can select all by dragging mouse cursor or pressing Ctrl + A in your keyboard.
+You can select all by dragging the mouse cursor or pressing Ctrl + A on your keyboard.

 Bulk Add File Extensions